tlswg/tls13-spec/draft-ietf-tls-tls13.md

 #  Cryptographic Computations

-In order to begin connection protection, the TLS Record Protocol requires specification of a suite of algorithms and a master secret.
+In order to authenticate and to start encrypting the exchange, the TLS Record Protocol needs to derive a suite of secrets via the key schedule.
+To perform these operations, a peer makes use of observed handshake messages, an optional pre-shared secret and an optional output of the (EC)DHE key exchange.

 ## Key Schedule